sambow7/reading-notes/102/class08.md

   5. Control returns to Step 2.

-+ While statement - A while statement executes its statements as long as a specified condition evaluates to true.
++ A **while** statement - A while statement executes its statements as long as a specified condition evaluates to true.
 (ALWAYS MAKE CONDITION EVENTUALLY FALSE.
 INFINITE LOOPS ARE BAD!)

 Answer: